eobermuhlner/hello-kotlin/README.md

 - good handling of immutable vs. mutable states
     - language design is biased in favor of immutability
     - mutable and immutable collection classes
+- improved generics
+    - `in` and `out` instead of producer-extends and consumer-super
+    - use `reified` to prevent type erasure in `inline` functions
 - language allows designing nice DSLs
     - generally less clutter (see all of the above)
     - lambda function with receiver